-However, if you’re looking for social media content then series are a great way to achieve consistency and grow your audience.
+However, if you’re looking for social media content then short form documentary is the way to go, as a series of these is a great way to achieve consistency and grow your audience.
 Here’s an example of our 1 to 2-minute film from the series (this is Episode 3):

 Whatever your subject, comms schedule, or budget, think about these three key principles whenever you need a film: “What is it you want to say, to whom, and how?”.